Your basket is currently empty!

 - Swimming: Moana pool, St. Clair Saltwater pool, or Mosgiel pool

-- Saturday morning shopping at the Farmer’s markets (near the railway station)
+- Saturday morning food shopping at the Farmer’s markets (near the railway station)

-- Regular gigs: popular venues include, U-Bar, Inch Bar, The Duck, Erricks, Ombrellos, Moons venue, The Crown Hotel
+- Regular gigs: popular venues include U-Bar, Inch Bar, The Duck, Erricks, Ombrellos, Moons venue, and The Crown Hotel

 Conclusion: your first year at Otago